-Capability of coupling multiscale modeling with model experimental studies for diagnostics of kinetics and transport phenomena at various length scales for fuel cell and electrolyzers.
+Capability of coupling multiscale modeling with model experimental studies for diagnostics of kinetics and transport phenomena at various length scales for fuel cell, electrolyzers, and other electrochemical energy devices.

-Experience and access to the Advanced Light Source and Molecular Foundry.
+The team performs joint research with colleagues across the LBNL campus with experience and access to the Advanced Light Source and Molecular Foundry.